-If the image is changed in edit mode, the image in the header title bar should update only as a mean of preview.
+If the image is changed in edit mode, the image in the header title bar should update only as a preview.
 The user will have to save the document to actually enable the changes.

 Exemplary scenarios when switching from display to edit mode:

 - When all of the header elements are editable

 All of the header elements are displayed as editable forms in the Header section.
 The header content hides as no facets are displayed.

 - When only some of the header elements are editable

 All of the header elements are displayed in the Header section, but the content that is not editable is displayed as read-only to keep the layout consistent.

 - When independent header facets are present in edit mode